MohamedMaged5/Newso/README.md

 # Installation
-Click on this link https://github.com/MohamedMaged5/Newso/blob/main/Newso_launcher.apk then you will find a download icon in the top right click on it and install the app in your mobile.
+Click on this link https://github.com/MohamedMaged5/Newso/blob/main/Newso_launcher.apk then you will find a three-dots icon in the top right click on it and press download.

 # Development
 I developed it by using Cubit as State Management and API.